matpiwowarski/NYC-Restaurant-Inspection-Assistant/README.md

 I prioritized **Database Design** and **Advanced Data Ingestion** because I believe a solid data structure is the decisive factor for the entire system's performance and accuracy.
 I also viewed this as an excellent challenge to practice transforming "messy" real-world inputs (massive CSV and an unstructured, inconsistent PDF) into clean, actionable data.

+**Semantic Search**:
+I chose **Semantic Search** for detecting discrepancies because of the significant vocabulary mismatch.
+Inspectors use informal descriptions (e.g. "mice present") that often do not textually overlap with the formal legal text (e.g. "conditions conducive to pests").
+Semantic search captures the meaning rather than just matching characters, which is essential for this problem.

 **Forward-Looking Schema & Chunking Strategy**:
 The database is designed to support the core analysis logic immediately.
 I chose to chunk the Health Code into **individual sentences** because violation descriptions are typically single sentences.
 Comparing a short description against an entire multi-page legal article would dilute the semantic meaning and yield poor results.
 1-to-1 sentence comparison ensures high-precision semantic matching.

-**Semantic Search**:
-I chose this over simple text search because of the vocabulary mismatch.
-Inspectors use informal descriptions (e.g. "mice present") that may not overlap with the formal legal text (e.g. "conditions conducive to pests").
-Semantic search captures the meaning rather than just matching characters.

 **MongoDB**:
 Selected for its flexibility in handling the varied and sometimes inconsistent structure of the PDF content (nested sections, chunks) and its native support for Vector Search (Atlas), simplifying the stack.